Exploitation of women in mass media: Effects on men and boys

 The exploitation of women in mass media is reinforced through the portrayals of stereotypical gender roles.
 These roles show women as sexually submissive and men as sexually dominant.
 The ongoing objectification of women, furthered by men, encourages the "socialization of objectified body consciousness among women".
 This socialized objectification is a cycling notion for women that continues throughout one's exposure to mass media products.

 Masculine ideals remain a force in mass media that encourages how men and boys view themselves, promoting masculine individuals, while displaying how to view women, as feminine individuals.
 Femininity is framed in specific ways across media texts that emphasize and idealize particular ways of treating, interacting, and pursuing women.
 This is discussed in a study by Ward, Merriwether and Caruthers, men who read men's magazines more often and are prominent TV viewers adhere more to the stereotypical gender views of women's submission and male dominance.
 Additionally, they are more accepting of perceiving women as sexual objects.

+Violence

+Media plays a role in how violence against women is perceived.
+Media such as film, TV, and video games popularize and desensitize users' perceptions of the treatment of women.
+According to a study by Easteal, media portrayals of women consistently perpetuate patriarchal views and present a problematic picture of violence toward women.

+Rape myths

+According to O'Connor from the National Library of Medicine, rape myths are "beliefs that often reference survivors of sexual assault and blame the victim rather than the perpetrator of a rape."
+An instance of a rape myth would be the belief that the victim, commonly a woman, "asked for it."
+She "asked for it' by dressing provocatively, flirting, or behaving promiscuously.

+Whenever a sexual assault case goes public or goes to court, those who believe in rape myths question the validity of the victim.
+Temkin, Gray, and Barrett founded research that "shows that those who believe in rape myths are more likely to find the defendant not guilty, to believe that the complainant consented, and to place at least some of the blame for the events upon the complainant."

+Mass media often portrays rape myths on television, mainly fictional shows.
+Because of the increasing exposure to the sexual assault of women on said shows, viewers are desensitized and more susceptible to rape myth acceptance.
+Because rape myths are publicized by the media, people accept them, which would have severe effects on the victims' livelihoods.

+Mass media also prevents women from speaking out about their trauma without being accused of false accusations.
+In the #MeToo movement, these accusations were seen by the media and were both accepted and questioned.
+As Anna Brown stated in her research, out of those who believed that people could easily make a false report, 28% were against the #MeToo movement, while 7% were not.